-Once Companies House has accepted your application to register a new private limited company you’ll have several important incorporation documents– the certificate of incorporation, memorandum of association and articles of association.
-In this issue in our series of guides answering the most common questions that arise when forming a company, we summarise what these documents are and why you’ll need them.
-We also look at other documents your new company will need – share certificates and company registers – and how you can easily create and maintain them.
+Once Companies House has accepted your application to register a limited company you’ll have in your possession several important incorporation documents: the certificate of incorporation, memorandum of association and articles of association.
+In this issue, one of a series of guides answering the most common questions that arise when forming a company, we consider what these company incorporation documents are and why they are so important.
+We also look at other documents your new company will need, such as your first board meeting minutes, share certificates and company registers and consider how you can easily create and maintain them.

 Certificate of incorporation